stonepros/stone/doc/releases/emperor.rst

 v0.72 Emperor
 =============

-This is the fifth major release of Ceph, the fourth since adopting a 3-month development cycle.
+This is the fifth major release of Stone, the fourth since adopting a 3-month development cycle.
 This release brings several new features, including multi-datacenter replication for the radosgw, improved usability, and lands a lot of incremental performance and internal